BEagle1984/silverback/docs/_docs/0-introduction/001-architecture.md

 [![NuGet](http://img.shields.io/nuget/v/Silverback.Core.EntityFrameworkCore.svg)](https://www.nuget.org/packages/Silverback.Core.EntityFrameworkCore/)
 **Silverback.Core.EntityFrameworkCore**<br/>
-Adds the ability to fire the domain events as part of the SaveChanges transaction.
+It contains the storage implementation to integrate Silverback with Entity Framework Core.
+It is needed to use a `DbContext` as storage for (temporary) data and to fire the domain events as part of the `SaveChanges` transaction.

 [![NuGet](http://img.shields.io/nuget/v/Silverback.Core.Rx.svg)](https://www.nuget.org/packages/Silverback.Core.Rx/)
 **Silverback.Core.Rx**<br/>
-Adds the possibility to create an Rx Observable over the internal bus.
+Adds the possibility to create an Rx `Observable` over the internal bus.

 ### Integration